bjherger/blog_posts/founding_ds_team/hiring/Playbook: Hiring Data Scientists.md

 # Playbook: Hiring Data Scientists

 Data Scientists are a hot commodity, particularly as data changes the way that many companies do business.
-While it's cooled down since I finished grad school a few years ago, demand still far outstrips supply, and hiring Data Scientists can be a Herculean task.
+While the market cooled down since I finished grad school a few years ago, demand still far outstrips supply, and hiring Data Scientists can be a Herculean task.

 In a previous role, I was fortunate to have lead or supervised over 200 interviews, building a team from 2 to 85 people